World traveler Clown Tom Bolton

 From the Ajanta Caves I returned to Jalagon and caught a bus to Aurangabad.
 One thing of note I wrote down about this trip was seeing a Pepsi for the first time.
 Since the previous year, India had finally decided to open up its markets to international firms again.
 Pepsi and 7 Up were at the forefront of this invasion and I would soon see them even being sold out of bicycle carts in remote places.
 So despite what I assumed, some things could change there very rapidly indeed.

-One of the big attractions in Aurangabad, in addition to their own temple cave, was the “fake Taj Mahal” The architectural style was similar and the grounds were nice but it was run down and seemed to be painted cement with an occasional slab of marble thrown in for looks.
+One of the big attractions in Aurangabad, in addition to their own temple cave, was the Bibi Ka Maqbara Mausoleum known as the “fake Taj Mahal” The architectural style was similar and the grounds were nice but it was run down and seemed to be painted cement with an occasional slab of marble thrown in for looks.
 Quite a difference to the luminous stone inlayed with intricate gems of the original in Agra.
-Aurangabad itself was a village and the people more on the rural side of life if one judges from a typical scene there.
+The visitors to the mausoleum and Mosque were more interesting than the building itself.
+Aurangabad was a village and the people there more on the rural side of life if one judges from some typical scenes there.

 Day tripping from Aurangabad.
 I rented a bicycle the next day to look around the town after first going to train station to get ticket for the following day to Secundebad after a planned day trip to the Ellora caves and the fort at Daulatabad.
 The Ellora caves actually had many free standing temples which seemed to be carved right out of the hillsides in one piece and were more prominent than the caves themselves.
+Both inside and especially out, there was more intricacy in the elaborate carvings.
+Done over many years there were both monasteries and temples – and both Hindu and Buddhist.
 I think there were around 29 cave/temple complexes and by the time I got through I was pretty much templed out!

 The fort at Daulatabad was not so impressive on its own but the surrounding was spectacular with massive walls and moats for fortification and secret passages to waylay invaders.